puppybits/Truth-News/svvdtjnhsa.md

 Each news organization will be responsible for their own internal process to validate each report is factual.
-A recommended starting point is to have a handful of devices behind psychical barriers (and offline when not in user) no access to anything other than the blockchain.
+A recommended starting point is to have a handful of devices behind psychical barriers (and offline when not in use) no access to anything other than the blockchain.
 Only a few agents inside the news organization can approve based on personal relationships.
 Anyone else who validates a story will add their validation to the raw content as well.